yondonfu/comfystream/README.md

 This repo also includes a WebRTC server and UI that uses comfystream to support streaming from a webcam and processing the stream with a workflow JSON file (API format) created in ComfyUI.
 If you have an existing ComfyUI installation, the same custom nodes used to create the workflow in ComfyUI will be re-used when processing the video stream.

-This project has only been tested locally with Linux + Nvidia GPUs.

 - [comfystream](#comfystream)
 - [Install package](#install-package)
   - [Custom Nodes](#custom-nodes)